×

 All about Basalt and Hornblendite Properties

 Know all about Basalt and Hornblendite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt and Hornblendite belong to Igneous Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Hornblendite is Banded, Foliated, Massive.
 Basalt appears Dull and Soft and Hornblendite appears Foliated.
-The luster of Basalt is not available while that of Hornblendite is vitreous to dull.
+The luster of Basalt is while that of Hornblendite is vitreous to dull.
 Basalt is available in black, brown, light to dark grey colors whereas Hornblendite is available in black, brown, green, grey colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Hornblendite are cemetery markers, commemorative tablets, creating artwork.